VVS Reconfiguration Plan

 What about transportation costs?

 We do not expect significant increases.
-Several transportation models are being studied, with student safety and ride times as the top priorities.
 Even if costs increase, nearly 90% of transportation expenses are reimbursed through state aid, protecting the district’s overall budget.

 Will dismissal times be staggered?